chensong1995/numpy-tutorial/README.rst

                       + Z[x-1][y+1]+Z[x][y+1]+Z[x+1][y+1]
       return N

-To iterate one step in time, we then simply count the number of neighbours for each internal cell and we update the whole board according to the 4 rules::
+To iterate one timestep, we then simply count the number of neighbours for each internal cell and we update the whole board according to the 4 rules::

   def iterate(Z):